 Our Ride History

 The Minnesota Ironman® Bicycle Ride (MIBR), established in 1967, is the longest running century bike ride in Minnesota.
 Well over 100,000 cyclists have rode the MIBR over the years.
 It is considered the Season Opener cycling event for the upper Midwest.
 It has been held every year on the last Sunday in April.
-However, due to the Easter holiday in 2011, it was moved to May and it was kept there for 2012.
-In 2013 we are returning to the traditional last Sunday in April date: April 28, 2013.
+In 2014 we are returning to the traditional last Sunday in April date: April 27, 2014.

 Over the years the ride has grown and changed.
 We moved the ride location, as ridership grew, from Minneapolis to Buffalo to Lakeville, MN.
-In 2013 the ride will be moved again to the Scenic St. Croix River Valley.
-It’s time for some new sights.
+In 2013 the ride was moved to the Scenic St. Croix River Valley in Washington County.

 The MIBR has been managed since ’67 by Hostelling International USA, a 501 (C)(3) non-profit charitable organization devoted to promoting healthy recreation, international travel and cultural exchange.
 The Minnesota Council was established in 1955 by a core of cyclists and travelers.
 In 2012, all councils incorporated into the national organization, Hostelling International USA to become one single organization.
 You can find out more about our organization at our web site: www.hiusa.org - and book a room at a hostel while you are there!